Skip to main content

 Introduction

-There's an urgent need for devices and products designed for the specific needs of children with disabilities, particularly relating to behaviours of concern.
+There's an urgent need for devices and products designed for the specific needs of children and adults with disabilities, particularly relating to behaviours of concern.
 In response, many devices and products have been developed, however many do not meet standards and have not been evaluated for safety and effectiveness.
-This impacts the human rights of children with disability to safe transport and has implications relating to restrictive practice.
+This impacts the human rights of people with disability to safe transport and has implications relating to restrictive practice.

-Significant work is underway in Australia to address the gaps, which should - in the longer term - reduce and eliminate the restrictive practice implications for children with disabilities when travelling in motor vehicles.
+Significant work is underway in Australia to address the gaps, which should - in the longer term - reduce and eliminate the restrictive practice implications for children and adults with disabilities when travelling in motor vehicles.

 Half circle icon